Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Check your internet connection and your browser.

-- Check your internet speed — Google recommends speeds above 50 Kbps.
+- Check your internet speed — Google recommends speeds above 50 kbps.

 - Check your browser — Google specifies you must use Chrome, Microsoft Edge, Safari, or Mozilla Firefox while using Voice.
+Plus, double-check that they are also up to date, as older versions may cause the platform to load slowly.

 - Check your network — does it have any restrictions or filtering policies for users?